aaliyanexe/aaliyanexe/README.md

   </tr>
 </table>

+---

-## Interests
+## 🌌 Interests

-Outside of development, I am passionate about space exploration, football, and mixed martial arts, which inspire my discipline and perseverance.
+Outside of development, I’m passionate about:

+- 🪐 Space exploration
+- ⚽ Football
+- 🥋 Mixed Martial Arts (MMA)

+These passions fuel my creativity, discipline, and drive to keep learning and growing.

 ---